 One of the easiest and most cost-effective ways of changing the style of an outfit is through the use of 50s accessories.
-Today I shall be looking at 1950s accessories, and where to find them.
+Starting from the top down, these are the most common 1950s fashion accessories:

-One of the most versatile accessories one can own, is a simple scarf.
+One of the most versatile accessories one can own is a simple scarf.
 Printed or plain, silk or viscose, a scarf has a multitude of uses!
-Tie it around your neck for a chic daytime look – either with rockabilly denim Capri’s and a t-shirt, or for a more tailored look, wear it with a shirt and pencil skirt instead.
+Tie it around your neck for a chic daytime look – either with rockabilly denim Capris and a t-shirt, or with a shirt and pencil skirt instead for a more tailored look.

 You could even simply tie the scarf around your purse chain, just to add a pop of color or pattern to an outfit.
-I own more scarfs than I can count, and I usually always have one stashed away in my handbag – just in case!
-As they are so light and fold down wonderfully, they can be popped into your purse ready for any occasion.
+I own more scarves than I can count, and I usually always have one stashed away in my handbag – just in case!
+As they are so light and fold down wonderfully, they can be popped into your purse, ready for any occasion.

 1950s Hair Flowers